mikeizbicki/cmc-csci143/topic_08_SQL_and_Python/README.md

             <img src="img/fk-meme.webp" width=300px />
         1. for certain applications, it's much more convenient

-            > **MY RECOMENDATION:**
-            > If you are generating the data directly, use a highly normalized schema.
-            > If you are ingesting someone else's data, use their schema (or JSONB if they use JSON).

     1. Insert data using the SQL `INSERT` command or `COPY` command.

        `COPY` is much faster and supports directly importing CSV and JSON data (and a few other formats I've never used before).